-T1 1 1 1 1 1 - 1

 The leaseholder The council

-Contribution to the £660,000 Contribution to the £140,000
+Contribution to the £660,000 Contribution to the Contribution to the £140,000

-purchase purchase (17.5%)
+purchase (82.50%) purchase (17.5%)

-• (82.50%) • ,

 5% increase in property £33,000 5% increase in property £7,000

 value value

 Amount received if the £660,000 Amount received if the £140,000

-property was sold , property was sold ,

-property was sela +£33,000 property was sold + £7,000
+property was sold +£33,000 property was sold + £7,000

 £693,000 £147,000

-Minus any

-outstanding mortgage
+Minus any outstanding mortgage

-- 3.17.4 Prior to any sale, the property will need to be independently valued and it must be sold at its open market value at the time.
-The valuation will be at the expense of the leaseholder along with all associated administrative and other costs connected with the sale. - 3.17.5 The leaseholder is responsible for repairs, service charges, major works, insurance costs and all other costs associated with the new property. - 3.17.6 The leaseholder is able to pay off the equity loan or increase their equity share in the new property, however, in order to do so a new independent valuation of the property will be needed, so that the council's and the leaseholder's respective shares in the property can be adjusted.
+- 3.17.5 Prior to any sale, the property will need to be independently valued and it must be sold at its open market value at the time.
+The valuation will be at the expense of the leaseholder along with all associated administrative and other costs connected with the sale. - 3.17.6 The leaseholder is responsible for repairs, service charges, major works, insurance costs and all other costs associated with the new property. - 3.17.7 The leaseholder is able to pay off the equity loan or increase their equity share in the new property, however, in order to do so a new independent valuation of the property will be needed, so that the council's and the leaseholder's respective shares in the property can be adjusted.
 This valuation, and any associated administrative costs, will be the responsibility of the leaseholder.
 This process is called "staircasing".
 Once the leaseholder has paid off the equity loan in full, or staircased to 100% ownership, they will own the property outright.